AnkushNaskar/Game-of-Cops-and-Robbers-on-Graphs/README.md

 CS201 Course Project

-We have included the codes of simple grid, cylinder and tori type graphs, which use SFML library of C++ for visuals.
-We need Visual Studio and SFML installed for it.
+We have implemented the classic game of Cops and Robbers on simple grids, cylinders, and torus type (sphere like) graph.
+To make edits to the code, ensure you have Visual Studio and SFML library installed on your system, or just run the Code.exe file in the Game-of-Cops-and-Robbers-on-Graphs/Compiled/ folder to play the game!

-Click on the graph nodes to set the initial positions of the cops and the robber.
-Use the arrow keys to control the robber on the graph, and press any other key to keep the robber stationary.
-Yellow nodes indicate cops and the Red node indicates the robber.
+To interact with the graphs, click on the nodes to establish initial positions for both cops and the robber.
+You can then control the movement of the robber using the arrow keys, or keep the robber stationary by pressing any other key.
+The yellow nodes represent the cops, while the red node designates the position of the robber.

 Name of mentoring TA: Sravanthi Chede

 Name of team members:
  Ankush Naskar(2022csb1068)
  Satvik Srivastava(2022csb1120)
  Ashish Gupta(2022csb1260)